Accredited HR Courses in South Africa

 - When comparing different HR courses, make sure that you pay close attention to the course details and the subjects that will be covered.

-- Speak to HR professionals (such as course tutors, HR managers, and recruitment officers) and ask for career advice.
+- Speak to HR professionals (such as HR managers, and recruitment officers) and course tutors and ask for career advice.

 - Make sure that your course is recognised and/or accredited.